 Dr. Armstrong is developing ways to accurately measure the impact of brain and spine tumors and treatments on patients.
 And how to lessen the impact.
 She is also exploring genetic data to understand underlying risk factors—something that increases the chance of developing cancer—and predictors of disease.

 Studying Patient Outcomes and Risk Factors

 Dr. Armstrong developed an online survey for people worldwide living with ependymoma to share their experiences.
 “We learned a lot in that first year.
 We had 160 participants and 60 different healthcare providers.
-About 50% of patients were unable to return to work and 75% were on pain medications,” she says.
+About 50 percent of patients were unable to return to work and 75 percent were on pain medications,” she says.

-Researchers also learned that 33% of participants were unsure of the grade of their tumor.
+Researchers also learned that 33 percent of participants were unsure of the grade of their tumor.
 This shows the potential lack of disease education.
 It also has implications in planning treatment and determining follow-up care.
-More, researchers discovered nearly 60% of participants with an ependymoma in their spine experience symptoms for more than a year before diagnosis, compared to less than 30% of participants with an ependymoma in their brain.
+Moreover, researchers discovered nearly 60 percent of participants with an ependymoma in their spine experience symptoms for more than a year before diagnosis, compared to less than 30 percent of participants with an ependymoma in their brain.

 With this knowledge, Dr. Armstrong and Mark Gilbert, M.D., chief of the Neuro-Oncology Branch and co-director of NCI-CONNECT, developed the Outcomes and Risk Project and Natural History Study for patients with rare CNS cancers.

 The Outcomes and Risk Project includes an online survey and collects saliva samples to help researchers understand the impact and risk factors associated with the disease.
 And both can be done at home.
 “It is descriptive of the patient experience, so we can learn to better care for patients and address their needs,” says Dr. Armstrong.